georgestein/ml-in-cosmology/README.md

 ## Large-Scale Structure

-The [Large-Scale Structure](https://ned.ipac.caltech.edu/level5/March12/Coil/Coil1.html) of the universe is a field that relies on state-of-the art cosmological simulations to address a number of questions.
+The [Large-Scale Structure](https://ned.ipac.caltech.edu/level5/March12/Coil/Coil1.html) of the universe is a field that largely relies on state-of-the art cosmological simulations.
 Due to the computational complexity of these simulations, some investigations will remain computationally-infeasible for the forseeable future, and machine learning techniques can have a number of important uses.

 <a name='formation'></a>
 #### Structure Formation